 Cross-Country Skiing Equipment: Choose the Right Gear Before You Go

-Here’s a quick video from PSIA-AASI to give you the general idea:
+Here’s a quick video from PSIA-AASI that breaks it down for you:

-Remember, the style of skiing you choose determines the basic type of equipment you need.
-But there are other considerations as well.
-Classic skis can be waxable or waxless.
-And if you plan to ski off-track or in the backcountry, you might consider using alpine touring skis with metal edges to give you more control on steep descents.
+Remember, your skiing style determines the basic equipment you need, but there’s more to consider for this skiing season.
+Classic skis, for example, can be waxable or waxless, depending on your preferences and conditions.
+If you plan to ski off-track or in the backcountry, alpine touring skis with metal edges can provide better control on steep descents.

 Clothing for Cross-Country Skiing: It’s More About Comfort than Style